ctdio/node-golang-native-addon-experiment/README.md

 The C++ implementation is quite slower, which is to be expected since there is some overhead when switching contexts.
 The Go implementation ends up with a staggeringly low 376,173 ops/sec.
 Even with the small amount of code needed to invoke the Go function from the C++ code, this is much slower than expected.
-Nonetheless, this is still quite slow.
+It looks like there is a decent amount of overhead when invoking Go functions from within C++, so Go might not be the best option for relatively hot code.

 Next, let's try some simple looping.
 In this test, we will increment and set a variable for every iteration of the loop.
 We will also log the amount of time that it takes to go through the loop